Zachman Framework (Example, Benefits, and Certification)

 Here is a comparison table to help you decide.

 While both frameworks have advantages, The answer depends on your business needs.
-For example, Zachman Framework is better for businesses that need to model their entire enterprise, while TOGAF is better for businesses that need a more general overview of their architecture.
+For example, the Zachman Framework is better for businesses that need to model their entire enterprise, while TOGAF is better for businesses that need a more general overview of their architecture.

 Zachman Certification & Training